Petra Steger

 Petra Steger (born 4 October 1987) is an Austrian politician and member of the European Parliament for the Freedom Party of Austria (FPÖ).
 She was a member of the National Council from 2023 to 2024.
 She is also a former professional basketball player.

 Early life

-Steger was educated at the Vienna University of Economics and Business, where she studied business law and international business administration.
+Steger was born in Vienna.
+She was educated at the Vienna University of Economics and Business, where she studied business law and international business administration.
 While her father, then Vice-Chancellor Norbert Steger discouraged her from entering politics, Steger would join the FPÖ in 2008.

 Early political career

 Between 2012 and 2016, Steger was a presenter and editor at FPÖ TV, a party-owned TV channel that publishes videos on YouTube and other platforms.